HACK THE CLIMATE.

 - User Experience - Does the app's UI look sloppy or is it professional?
 Is it a compelling user experience?
 Is the app easy to use?
 Does the app's workflow make sense?
 Is it intuitive?

 - Presentation Quality/Impact - Did the team stay within the time limit of their presentation?
 Was the team able to communicate their idea and translate it to the app they produced?

 - Overall Quality - Does the app work completely from start to finish?
 Was there anything in the app that wasn't fully implemented (e.g. a link to nowhere or a button with no action)?
 How many bugs were encountered?
 Were they severe?
 Did the team scope their app's features well given the time frame?

-This group of judges represents the wide scope of tech expertise and innovation we have in the state of Vermont.
-They are excited to take part in the hackathon once again and provide their support – and advice – to another group of hackers.
-Use the navigation controls below to view all judges.
+This group of judges represents the wide scope of tech and energy expertise and innovation we have in the state of Vermont.
+They are excited to take part in the hackathon and provide their support – and advice – to another group of hackers.

 If you are interested in sponsoring HackVT,fill out this form and email it back to us.
-A special thanks to all our 2013 sponsors for making this event possible.
+A special thanks to all our 2015 sponsors for making this event possible.